Did you know that and estimated 70-90% of Aussies will suffer from lower back pain at some point in their lives?

 Unsure?
 No worries – either way, the first step is to consult a Physio for back who can help diagnose the cause of the problem and prescribe the right treatment to get you back on the road to recovery!

-Caulfield physio for muscle, disc and ligament pain
+Elwood physio for muscle, disc and ligament pain

 In many cases of disc, muscle and ligament-related problems, pain can be the result of inactivity or pushing your back too far: excessive strain on your back leads to unnecessary stress, resulting in muscle strains, ligament sprains, and other conditions.